chris-twiner/scalesXml/README.md

 A very flexible XML stream handling approach is based upon StAX and Iteratees (courtesy of Scalaz) which uses the same model as the tree based, no separate event hierarchy needed.

-Currently the stable 0.2.1 release ([http://scala-scales.googlecode.com/svn/sites/scales/scales-xml_2.9.1/0.2.1/index.html site]) has focused on performance tuning, including fast parsing and low memory usage (which, of course, are coupled).
+Currently the stable 0.2.1 release [site](http://scala-scales.googlecode.com/svn/sites/scales/scales-xml_2.9.1/0.2.1/index.html) has focused on performance tuning, including fast parsing and low memory usage (which, of course, are coupled).

 The upcoming release (2.9.1 only so far) 0.3, has an RC2 version and provides ScalesXPath - a string based XPath 1.0 evaluator, a full compliment of useful axe in the internal XPath syntax and general improvements in usability.

 It represents the first xsbt based release and, as such, will have a site after sbtPlugins are migrated.
 Use "0.3-RC2" as the revision to use this version.

-== How To Use ==
+# How To Use

 The M2 style repo for snapshots is at https://scala-scales.googlecode.com/svn/repo-snapshots.
 Currently 2.8.1, 2.9.0-1 and 2.9.1 are built against.

 So for sbt its:

-{{{
     val scalesRepo = "Scales Repo" at "http://scala-scales.googlecode.com/svn/repo" val scalesXml = "scales" %% "scales-xml" % "0.2.1"
-}}}

 Maven repos should therefore use scales-xml_2.8.1 as the dependency.

-[http://scala-scales.googlecode.com/svn/sites/scales/scales-xml_2.9.1/0.2.1/index.html The documentation site is here] and zip of the site documentation is available at [http://scala-scales.googlecode.com/svn/sites/scales/scales-xml_2.9.1/0.2.1/scales-xml_2.9.1-0.2.1-site.zip scales-xml.zip].
+[The documentation site is here](http://scala-scales.googlecode.com/svn/sites/scales/scales-xml_2.9.1/0.2.1/index.html) and zip of the site documentation is available at [scales-xml.zip](http://scala-scales.googlecode.com/svn/sites/scales/scales-xml_2.9.1/0.2.1/scales-xml_2.9.1-0.2.1-site.zip).

 _Warning_ local file based sites do not work in Chrome, use Firefox or IE in preference.